woyaozuomanong/parallel/README.md

 # parallel
-parallelized computing example
+parallelized computing example.
-this is branch slave
+this is branch slave.
-this is branch third
+this is branch third.